sbmgkd/Git-and-GitHub/README.md

 * `~` — often used to mean the home/root folder (context dependent).
 * `origin` — default name for the remote repository that you cloned from or added.
 * `main` / `master` — common default branch names (GitHub uses `main` by default nowadays).
+* `.gitignore` — the .gitignore file is a plain text file that tells Git which files and directories to ignore in a project, meaning they will not be tracked, staged, or committed to the repository.

 Status flags you may see in `git status` output: